 Hearing Thursday afternoon puts 'Boil & Roux' back in front of alcohol regulators

-BATON ROUGE - An Alcohol Beverage Control Board hearing Thursday afternoon will focus in part on a restaurant whose future has been put in doubt following a series of citations.
+BATON ROUGE - An Alcoholic Beverage Control Board hearing Thursday afternoon will focus in part on a restaurant whose future has been put in doubt following a series of citations.

 One of several "opposition hearings" on the agenda involves a Cinco de Mayo violation -- an allegation that Boil & Roux did not have its permits in place for that holiday event.